 Unusual habitats of living organisms.
 Interesting facts about biology.
 Basic body functions

-Ecology of knowledge: The human body still continues to reveal its mysteries.
-By studying the operation of its systems, every year scientists make hundreds of discoveries.
-And often new facts refute ideas that have been established for centuries.
+Ecology of cognition: The human body still continues to reveal its mysteries.
+By studying the operation of its systems, scientists make hundreds of discoveries every year.
+And often new facts refute centuries-old ideas.

 The human body still continues to reveal its mysteries.
-By studying the operation of its systems, every year scientists make hundreds of discoveries.
-And often new facts refute ideas that have been established for centuries.
+By studying the operation of its systems, scientists make hundreds of discoveries every year.
+And often new facts refute centuries-old ideas.

 20. Silence of the heart

-The average adult's heart beats 72 times a minute, 100,000 times a day, 36 million times a year, and 2.5 billion times a lifetime.
+The average adult's heart beats 72 times a minute, 100 thousand times a day, 36 million times a year, and 2.5 billion times throughout a lifetime.

 However, the heart beats rhythmically, which means that in addition to beats, there are also pauses in the cycle.
-So, if we add up all the pauses between heartbeats in one average human life, it turns out that our heart is “silent” for about 20 years.
-It is also interesting that the heart stops when sneezing.
+So, if you add up all the pauses between heartbeats in one average human life, it turns out that our heart is “silent” for about 20 years.
+It is also interesting that the heart stops when you sneeze.

-It is known that a liquid can flow from a higher pressure to a lower one, but in our body this law is constantly violated.
-With simultaneous measurement of pressure in the aorta and femoral artery, blood from the aorta, where there is less pressure, flows into femoral artery where the pressure is higher.
+It is known that liquid can flow from higher to lower pressure, but in our body this law is constantly violated.
+When simultaneously measuring pressure in the aorta and femoral artery, blood from the aorta, where the pressure is lower, flows into femoral artery where the pressure is higher.

 18. Round heart

-Recently, NASA conducted a study that yielded very interesting results.
-It turned out that in a state of weightlessness, the heart not only weakens and decreases in volume, but also ... rounds off.
-During the experiment, NASA cardiologists studied the hearts of 12 astronauts who worked on the ISS.
+NASA recently conducted a study that yielded very interesting results.
+It turned out that in a state of weightlessness the heart not only weakens and decreases in volume, but also... becomes rounder.
+During the experiment, NASA cardiologists studied the hearts of 12 astronauts working on the ISS.

-An analysis of the images showed that under weightless conditions the heart is rounded by 9.4%.
-However, upon returning to Earth, the heart returns to its usual shape within six months and resumes "earthly" activity.
-To imagine a decrease in the activity of the heart, it is enough to say that one and a half months of lying on the bed is equivalent to a week of work in weightlessness.
+Analysis of the images showed that in conditions of weightlessness the heart is rounded by 9.4%.
+However, upon returning to Earth, the heart returns to its normal shape within six months and resumes “earthly” activity.
+To imagine the decrease in heart activity, it is enough to say that lying on a bed for a month and a half is equivalent to working in zero gravity for a week.

 17. New skin: from three days to a month

-Human skin is constantly renewing itself.
+Human skin is constantly renewed.
 This process is called regeneration.
-It happens like this: new skin cells are formed in the germinal layer of the epidermis, for about 28-30 days they move to the surface and lose their cell nucleus.
-On the surface, with the help of the keratin contained in them, they form the stratum corneum of the skin, which gradually exfoliates when washed or in contact with clothing.
+It happens like this: new skin cells are formed in the germinal layer of the epidermis, over the course of about 28-30 days they move to the surface and lose their cell nucleus.
+On the surface, with the help of the keratin they contain, they form the stratum corneum of the skin, which gradually peels off when washed or in contact with clothing.

-Thus, the skin that we consider our own is constantly updated.
-After a month, the composition of a person's skin changes completely.
+Thus, the skin that we consider ours is constantly renewed.
+After a month, the composition of a person’s skin completely changes.

 In newborns, the regeneration process, like many other processes (for example, metabolism), proceeds faster.
-"Change of skin" in babies takes three days - 72 hours.
+“Skin change” in infants takes three days - 72 hours.

-People with a "roaming gut" or so-called "inner brewery" syndrome turn all food and drink into alcohol inside them.
-Therefore, they are always a little tipsy.
-The cause of the disease is the inability of the stomach to break down sugar into carbohydrates - instead, it is engaged in fermentation.
+People with “fermenting gut” or the so-called “inner brewery syndrome” turn any food and drink into alcohol within themselves.
+That's why they're always a little tipsy.
+The cause of the disease is the inability of the stomach to break down sugar into carbohydrates - instead it engages in fermentation.

-In addition, the human body with a fermenting gut is not able to process the ethanol resulting from the consumption of starchy foods.
-One bottle of beer is enough for such people to gain 0.37 ppm.
-Fortunately, this is very rare syndrome, only 11 cases have been reported worldwide to date.
+In addition, the human body with a fermenting intestine is not able to process ethanol resulting from the consumption of starchy foods.
+For such people, one bottle of beer is enough to gain 0.37 ppm.
+Fortunately, this is very rare syndrome, only 11 cases have been reported worldwide today.

-A fracture of the spine can also lead to such an unexpected consequence as the disappearance of body hair.
-This is a unique phenomenon in which scientists themselves have not yet figured out very well.
+A spinal fracture can also lead to such an unexpected consequence as the disappearance of body hair.
+This is a unique phenomenon that scientists themselves have not yet understood very well.
 Hair on the human body actively grows when they make a request to the brain and receive feedback.
-If this connection is broken - and this is exactly what will happen if spinal cord will be seriously damaged - the hair on the body gradually begins to disappear.
+If this connection is broken - and this is exactly what will happen if spinal cord will suffer serious damage - the hair on the body gradually begins to disappear.

-The fact that "lark" - "lark" - is not his merit.
-As well as the fact that “owl” - “owl” - there is no fault.
-This is how nature made us.
-And who is responsible for the chronotypes determined by American researchers medical center Northwestern University of Chicago in collaboration with scientists from the Korean Institute of Science and Technology.
-By studying the fruit fly Drosophilia melanogaster, they discovered a gene that regulates the circadian rhythm.
-They called it the “genome of 24 hours” and in 2010 published data in the journal “Science”, where they noted that the flies in which it “did not work, did not show activity for a long time with the onset of dawn.”
+The fact that the “lark” is a “lark” is not his merit.
+As in the fact that “owl” is “owl” - there is no guilt.
+Nature has “imprisoned” us this way.
+And who is responsible for chronotypes determined by American researchers?
+Medical center Northwestern University of Chicago in collaboration with scientists from the Korea Institute of Science and Technology.
+While studying the fruit fly Drosophilia melanogaster, they discovered a gene that regulates circadian rhythm.
+They called it the “24-hour genome” and in 2010 they published the data in the journal Science, where they noted that the flies for which it “did not work did not show activity for a long time at dawn.”

-If we draw a parallel with humans, then these fruit flies are typical "owls", which are also unbearable to tear their heads off their "fly pillows".
-And the same gene is also responsible for the easy awakening of those who are lucky enough to be born "larks".
+If we draw a parallel with humans, then these fruit flies are typical “owls”, who also cannot tear their heads away from their “fly pillows”.
+And the same gene is responsible for the easy awakening of those who are lucky enough to be born “larks”.

 13. Moving facial expressions

-In 2011, scientists managed to discover that human facial expressions occur long before birth.
-Even during the prenatal period, the child is already able to move facial muscles, smile, raise eyebrows in surprise or frown.
+In 2011, scientists were able to discover that human facial expressions arise long before his birth.
+Even during the prenatal period, the child is already able to move his facial muscles, smile, raise his eyebrows in surprise or frown.

-The facial muscles make up 25% of the total number of muscles, while smiling, 17 muscle groups are involved, during anger or crying - 43.
+The facial muscles make up 25% of the total number of muscles; 17 muscle groups are involved during a smile, and 43 during anger or crying.

-One of better ways maintaining smooth skin on the face - kissing.
-With them, from 29 to 34 muscle groups work.
+One of the best ways maintaining smooth skin on the face - kissing.
+They work from 29 to 34 muscle groups.

 12. Blood type as a factor in career and personal life

-In Japan, since the 1930s, the teachings of “ketsu-eki-gata” have been practiced, in which you can tell everything about a person, knowing only his blood type.
-The Japanese are sure that the owners of the I blood group are sociable and energetic people, the owners of the II blood group are stress-resistant and patient, but stubborn.
-Creative and powerful people usually Group III blood.
-People with a rare IV group are balanced and natural leaders.
+In Japan, since the 1930s, the doctrine of “ketsu-eki-gata” has been practiced, in which you can tell everything about a person by knowing only his blood type.
+The Japanese are confident that those with blood type I are sociable and energetic people, while those with blood type II are stress-resistant and patient, but stubborn.
+Creative and powerful people are usually Group III blood.
+People with the rare IV group are balanced and natural leaders.

-"Ketsu-eki-gata" is incredibly popular.
-A Japanese girl may ask on a first date not about who you are according to your zodiac sign, but about your blood type.
-The Japanese are guided by blood type when they get married and when they get a job.
-HR departments try to form ideally matched “by blood” teams.
+“Ketsu-eki-gata” is incredibly popular.
+A Japanese girl may ask on the first date not what your zodiac sign is, but what your blood type is.
+The Japanese rely on their blood type both when they get married and when they get a job.
+HR departments try to form teams that are perfectly matched by blood.

 11. Testosterone and longevity

 The effect of testosterone on life expectancy has been repeatedly confirmed in various studies.
-One of them, conducted in 1969 among patients psychiatric hospital in Kansas found castrated men lived 14 years longer.
-Interesting data on this issue were recently published by the Korean scientist Kyung-Chin Min.
-He studied the book "Yan-Se-Ke-Bo", in which one can trace the genealogical information about 385 families of court eunuchs.
+One of them, conducted in 1969 among patients psychiatric hospital in Kansas, showed that castrated men lived 14 years longer.
+Interesting data on this issue were recently published by the Korean scientist Kyun-Chin Min.
+He studied the book "Yang-Se-Ke-Bo", in which the genealogical information of 385 families of court eunuchs can be traced.

-Comparing the lifespans of 81 eunuchs with confirmed lifespan dates, Kyung-Chin Ming saw that average duration The life of eunuchs was 71 years.
-That is, eunuchs survived their contemporaries by an average of 17 years.
+Comparing the life expectancy of 81 eunuchs with confirmed life dates, Kyun-Chin Min saw that average duration The life of the eunuchs was 71 years.
+That is, eunuchs outlived their contemporaries by an average of 17 years.

 10. Craving for sleep

 Narcolepsy is a disease in which a person constantly wants to sleep.
-Also called paroxysms of irresistible drowsiness and Gelino's disease.
-The disease occurs infrequently, in about 20-40 people out of 100,000.
-Scientists associate narcolepsy with disintegration syndrome, the untimely onset of sleep phases.
+Also called paroxysms of irresistible sleepiness and Gelineau's disease.
+The disease occurs infrequently, in approximately 20-40 people out of 100,000.
+Scientists associate narcolepsy with disintegration syndrome, an untimely onset of sleep phases.

-Patients suffering from narcolepsy, although they sleep a lot, do not get enough sleep, because skipping the phase of non-REM sleep, they immediately find themselves in the phase of REM sleep, the encephalogram curve of which resembles the encephalogram curve of a waking person, it is almost impossible to sleep in this mode.
-We get enough sleep in the stage of deep delta sleep, patients with narcolepsy do not fall into this phase.
+Patients suffering from narcolepsy, although they sleep a lot, do not get enough sleep, because by skipping the slow-wave sleep phase, they immediately find themselves in the REM sleep phase, the encephalogram curve of which resembles the encephalogram curve of a awake person; it is almost impossible to get enough sleep in this mode.
+We get enough sleep in the deep delta sleep stage; patients with narcolepsy do not fall into this phase.

 The causes of narcolepsy are still unclear.
 Some doctors believe that the culprit of the disease is the brain neurotransmitter hypocretin.
-It is he who regulates the phase of REM sleep and wakefulness.
-If the cells of this neurotransmitter are damaged, this leads to sleep disorders.
+It is he who regulates the REM sleep phase and wakefulness.
+If the cells of this neurotransmitter are damaged, it leads to sleep disorders.

 9. Natural alarm clock

-Probably, each of us at least once woke up a few minutes before the alarm, especially when he knew in advance that it was simply necessary to wake up.
+Probably, each of us at least once woke up a few minutes before the alarm clock, especially when we knew in advance that it was simply necessary to wake up.

-This is the merit of the so-called "natural alarm clock", namely, adrenocorticotropic hormone.
+This is thanks to the so-called “natural alarm clock,” namely adrenocorticotropic hormone.

-Scientists believe that it has something to do with minimizing stress for the body during awakening.
-But, what is most interesting, we can consciously control it.
-When studying the properties of adrenocorticotropic hormone, an experiment was conducted in which a number of subjects pre-programmed themselves to wake up at a certain time.
+Scientists believe it has something to do with minimizing stress on the body when waking up.
+But the most interesting thing is that we can consciously control it.
+When studying the properties of adrenocorticotropic hormone, an experiment was conducted in which a number of subjects programmed themselves in advance to wake up at a certain time.
 More than 75% of the subjects actually woke up on their own when they needed to.

 In 2009, in one of the American hospitals, encephalograms were taken from nine dying people who at that time could no longer be saved.
-The results were sensational - after the death of all the subjects, the brain, which was already supposed to be killed, literally exploded - incredibly powerful bursts of electrical impulses arose in it, which had never been observed in a living person.
+The results were sensational - after death, the brain of all subjects, which should have already been killed, literally exploded - incredibly powerful bursts of electrical impulses arose in it, which had never been observed in a living person.
 They occurred two to three minutes after cardiac arrest and lasted approximately three minutes.
-Prior to this, similar experiments were carried out on rats, in which the same thing began a minute after death and lasted 10 seconds.
+Previously, similar experiments were carried out on rats, in which the same thing began a minute after death and lasted 10 seconds.

-Scientists have dubbed this phenomenon the “wave of death.” scientific explanation"waves of death" has given rise to many ethical questions.
+Scientists have dubbed this phenomenon a “wave of death.”
+Scientific explanation“waves of death” raised many ethical questions.

-According to one of the experimenters, Dr. Lakhmir Chawla, such bursts brain activity are explained by the fact that from a lack of oxygen, neurons lose their electrical potential and are discharged, emitting impulses "avalanche-like".
-"Live" neurons are constantly under a small negative voltage - 70 min volts, which is maintained by getting rid of positive ions that remain outside.
-After death, the balance is disturbed, and neurons quickly change polarity from "minus" to "plus".
+According to one of the experimenters, Dr. Lakhmir Chawla, such bursts brain activity are explained by the fact that from a lack of oxygen, neurons lose their electrical potential and discharge, emitting impulses “avalanche-like”.
+“Living” neurons are constantly under a small negative voltage - 70 minivolts, which is maintained by getting rid of positive ions that remain outside.
+After death, the balance is disrupted, and neurons quickly change polarity from “minus” to “plus.”

 7. How men and women hear

-Women are better at distinguishing high-pitched sounds.
-A week-old girl can already distinguish the sound of her mother's voice and hear when another baby cries.
+Women are better at distinguishing high-frequency sounds.
+A one-week-old girl can already identify the sound of her mother's voice and hears when another baby cries.
 Boys don't need that.

-Women better than men recognize changes in tone and therefore know perfectly well when men are lying.
+Women better than men recognize changes in tone and therefore know very well when men are lying.

-Men, on the other hand, specialize in sounds. wildlife(this skill is not so necessary in the city) and perfectly “hear” the direction.
-If a woman hears a kitten's meow first, then it is the man who will indicate where to look for him.
+Men specialize in sounds wildlife(this skill is not so necessary in the city) and they “hear” the direction perfectly.
+If a woman hears the kitten’s meow first, then it is the man who will indicate where to look for it.

 A woman's skin is 10 times more sensitive than a man's skin.
-Studies by British scientists have shown that even the most sensitive man in this sense falls short of the most insensitive woman.
+Research by English scientists has shown that even the most sensitive man in this sense does not live up to the most insensitive woman.
 But men's skin is thicker than women's and therefore men have fewer wrinkles.
-On the back of an adult male, the skin is four times thicker than on the abdomen.
-And if a man is busy with business, then the sensitivity of the skin drops even more, and he almost does not feel pain.
+On the back of an adult man, the skin is four times thicker than on the stomach.
+And if a man is busy with work, then the sensitivity of the skin drops even more, and he almost does not feel pain.

-People have great prospects as generators of electricity, it can be generated from almost any of our actions.
-So, you can get 1 W from one breath, and a calm step is enough to power a 60 W light bulb, and it will be enough to charge the phone.
+Humans have great prospects as generators of electricity; it can be generated from almost any of our actions.
+So, from one breath you can get 1 W, and a calm step is enough to power a 60 W light bulb, and it will be enough to charge your phone.

 4. Lungs - the “stove” of the body

-One of the luminaries Soviet systems hardening was a Soviet scientist of Austrian origin Karl Trincher.
-He spent five years in the Gulag, and he knew firsthand about the cold.
-Treacher once noticed that in laboratory animals with a lack of oxygen, the temperature in the lungs rises.
-From here he made a brilliant conclusion: “The lungs are the only organ where fats, reacting with oxygen, burn directly.
-Without any enzymes.
+One of the luminaries Soviet systems hardening was the Soviet scientist of Austrian origin Karl Trincher.
+He spent five years in the Gulag and knew firsthand about the cold.
+Treacher once noticed that in laboratory animals, when there is a lack of oxygen, the temperature in the lungs increases.
+From here he made a brilliant conclusion: “The lungs are the only organ where fats, reacting with oxygen, are burned directly.
+Without any enzymes."

-Today, even physiologists do not deny that the lungs are a "stove" capable of warming the body in the cold.
-Or rather, not to warm, but to keep warm, to resist the pathogenic dominant of the cold.
-Therefore, in the cold, you must first of all monitor your breathing, breathe slowly, evenly and deeply.
+Today, physiologists no longer deny that the lungs are a “stove” that can warm the body in cold weather.
+Or rather, not to warm, but to keep warm, to resist the pathogenic dominance of the cold.
+Therefore, in the cold, you first need to monitor your breathing, breathe slowly, evenly and deeply.

 3. Color perception of floors

-On the retina human eye contains almost seven million receptors, "cones", which are responsible for the perception of color.
+On the retina human eye almost seven million “cone” receptors are located, which are responsible for the perception of color.
 The X chromosome is responsible for their action.
-Women have two of them, and the palette of colors that they perceive is wider.
-In conversation, they operate with shades: “aquamarine”, “sand”, “light coffee”.
+Women have two of them, and the palette of colors they perceive is wider.
+In conversation they use shades: “sea green”, “sand”, “light coffee”.
 Men talk about fundamental colors: red, white, blue.

 2. Big skin

-Skin is the most big organ human body.
+Skin is the most large organ human body.
 Its average surface area is from 1.5 to 2 square meters.
-On the different areas Body skin has different thickness and sensitivity.
+On different areas The skin of the body varies in thickness and sensitivity.
 The thickest skin is on the feet and palms, the thinnest is on the eyelids.
-At the same time, the sensitivity of the skin is not directly dependent on the thickness.
-So, on the fingers and palms, the skin, although quite thick, can feel pressure from 20 milligrams, which corresponds to the average weight of a fly.
+At the same time, skin sensitivity is not directly dependent on thickness.
+Thus, the skin on the fingers and palms, although quite thick, can feel a pressure of 20 milligrams, which corresponds to the average weight of a fly.

-Extremely high-speed processes take place in our body every second.
-When the body is at rest, it takes only six seconds for blood to travel from the heart to the lungs and back, eight seconds from the heart to the brain and back, and sixteen seconds from the heart to the fingertips and back. published
+Extremely high-speed processes occur in our body every second.
+When the body is at rest, the path of blood from the heart to the lungs and back takes only six seconds, from the heart to the brain and back - eight seconds, and sixteen seconds from the heart to the fingertips and back. published

 The human body is a complex and intricate system that has been studied by the best minds for several millennia.
-And this is an extremely interesting fact, because, despite this, our body is able to surprise even doctors, not to mention people without deep anatomical knowledge.
+And this is an extremely interesting fact, because, despite this, our body is capable of surprising even doctors, not to mention people without deep anatomical knowledge.

 Brain

-The impulses from the receptors to the brain arrive at an amazing speed of 275 kilometers per hour.
+Impulses from receptors to the brain arrive at an amazing speed of 275 kilometers per hour.

-Our brain needs energy comparable to the energy of an ordinary light bulb to work.
+To function, our brain needs energy comparable to the energy of an ordinary light bulb.

-The electronic equivalent of the memory capacity of the human brain can reach thousands of terabytes.
+The electronic equivalent of the human brain's memory capacity can reach thousands of terabytes.

-About 20% of the air from the blood stream goes to the work of the brain.
+About 20% of the air from the bloodstream goes to brain function.

-The brain is more active at night when we are sleeping than during the day when we are awake.
+The brain is more active at night when we sleep than during the day when we are awake.

 The higher the intelligence, the more dreams you see.